 3. Your child may miss out on making awesome memories like these

-She says the series was initially inspired by her own childhood holidays spend with her grandmother.
-And the photos of her sons conjure up memories of very different childhoods, when kids spent hours upon hours outside, and away from illuminated screens.
+She says the series was initially inspired by her own childhood holidays spent with her grandmother.
+And the photos of her kids conjure up memories of very different childhoods, when kids spent hours upon hours outside, and away from illuminated screens.

 Remember what it was like to have a real conversation with someone?
 One that didn’t involve emojis or LOLing, but stretched for a couple of hours and involved copious amounts of milk and biscuits?
 Sadly, many of our children will never know the joy of simply being involved in daily face-to-face conversation, because the digital world makes it so much easier to just send a text.